Anello-Photonics/docs-A1/unit_configuration.rst

 .. note:: If sending odometer speeds by UDP from another program, send to UDP port 3 on the EVK, from the computer's UDP port matching "odometer port" configuration.

-Some configurations require a system reset after changing, such as the ODR and baud rate: #APRST,0*58
+Some configurations require a system reset after changing, such as the ODR and baud rate.
+This can be done by selecting "Reset" in the user_program.py main menu, or sending the reset command over the Configuration port: #APRST,0*58

 Orientation describes the coordinate axes used in IMU and INS output in terms of the EVK coordinate axes (shown on EVK label).